-Advise the Board of Directors on: annual CoC and ETH application requirements, issues related to operation and performance of the local coordinated entry system, HUD and local priorities for funding and issues related to managing the local homeless management information system (HMIS); Remain informed of HUD priorities and requirements; responsible to identify and document gaps in service; complete an annual review of the Written Standards and create schedule for improvements; regularly examine systems performance measures and other identified data points; offer peer to peer technical assistance as needed; identify areas of needed professional development for the HSC; implement strategies that are outlined in submitted funding applications; prepare annual applications in cooperation with the Lead Applicant for CoC and EHH funds; agencies that receive CoC or EHH funds must participate in this committee.
+Advise the Board of Directors on: annual CoC and EHH application requirements, issues related to operation and performance of the local coordinated entry system, HUD and local priorities for funding and issues related to managing the local homeless management information system (HMIS); remain informed of HUD priorities and requirements; responsible to identify and document gaps in service; complete an annual review of the Written Standards and create schedule for improvements; regularly examine systems performance measures and other identified data points; offer peer to peer technical assistance as needed; identify areas of needed professional development for the HSC; implement strategies that are outlined in submitted funding applications; prepare annual applications in cooperation with the Lead Applicant for CoC and EHH funds; agencies that receive CoC or EHH funds must participate in this committee.

-Duties: Provide a forum for public and private funders of housing and services targeted to homeless and at-risk persons to share information and coordinate activities as possible; use the Community Plan to Prevent and End Homelessness when setting funding priorities; membership will include HSC Board President.
+Provide a forum for public and private funders of housing and services targeted to homeless and at-risk persons to share information and coordinate activities as possible; use the Community Plan to Prevent and End Homelessness when setting funding priorities; membership will include HSC Board President.
 Make recommendations to designate the Collaborative Applicant as a Unified Funding Agency.
 This gives the Collaborative Applicant additional autonomy and responsibilities.

 Youth Action Board